Deciding Predicate Logical Theories of Real-Valued Functions: Quantifier-Free Case

 Observe that both the theory of real closed fields and the theory of uninterpreted function symbols are stably infinite.
 Hence we can apply the Nelson-Oppen method.
 Let the formulas $\pi_R$ and $\pi_U$ be the result of applying the variable abstraction phase of the Nelson-Oppen method to $\tau(\phi)$.
 Hence, $\pi_R$ is a formula in the language of real closed fields, and $\pi_U$ a formula in the language of uninterpreted function symbols s.t. $\pi_R\wedge\pi_U$ is $\TheoryRU$-equi-satisfiable with $\tau(\phi)$.
 Let $V$ be the common variables of $\pi_R$ and $\pi_U$, and let $E$ be the equivalence relation on $V$ ensured by Lemma~\ref{lem:nelson_oppen}.
 Then $\pi_R\wedge\rho(V,E)$ is satisfiable in the theory of real closed fields and $\rho(V,E)\wedge\pi_U$ in the theory of uninterpreted function symbols.
 Note that those theories are defined axiomatically, and hence satisfying interpretations do not necessarily have to be based on real numbers.

-The theory of real closed fields is complete, and hence all its models are elementary equivalent.
+The theory of real closed fields is complete, and hence all its models are elementary equivalent (i.e., all models satisfy the same sentences in the language of real closed fields).
 As a consequence, there is an interpretation~$I_R$ that satisfies $\pi_R\wedge\rho(V,E)$ and assigns real numbers to all variables.

 Also $\rho(V,E)\wedge\pi_U$ has a satisfying interpretation.
 However, since the theory of uninterpreted symbols is not complete, we need a more involved construction to come up with an interpretation assigning real numbers and real-valued functions.